-By way of a consulting agreement dated effective February 1, 2014 between the Company and Michael D. McInnis, Mr. McInnis' positions as CEO, President and Chairman of the Company was affirmed at a monthly rate of \$5,000 until January 31, 2015, which agreement was renewed until January 31, 2016.
-Effective November 1, 2015, the consulting agreement was terminated and the Company and Mr. McInnis entered into an employment agreement for provision of his services as President and CEO of the Company, which agreement includes change of control provisions and termination on 90 days' notice.
+By way of a consulting agreement dated effective February 1, 2014 between the Company and Michael D. McInnis, Mr. McInnis' positions as CEO, President and Chairman of the Company was affirmed at a monthly rate until January 31, 2015, which agreement was renewed until January 31, 2016.
+Effective November 1, 2015, the consulting agreement was terminated and the Company and Mr. McInnis entered into an employment agreement for provision of his services as President and CEO of the Company, which agreement includes change of control provisions and termination on 90 days' notice; the agreement was terminated October 31, 2017.
+By way of an employment agreement dated effective November 1, 2017 between the Company and Mr. McInnis, Mr. McInnis' position of Executive Chairman was affirmed, which agreement includes change of control provisions and termination, which agreement includes change of control provision of Executive Chairman was affirmed, which agreement includes change of control provisions and terminated which agreement includes change of control provision of Executive Chairman was affirmed, which agreement includes change of control provisions and termination on 90 days' notice.